bangyen/number-theory/README.md

 # Number Theory
-A Number Theory package for python
+A large Number Theory package for python